 This will allow more gas to be exchanged in each breath, making gas exchange more efficient.

-Asthma is a condition in which the airways become narrow and swollen, and they can be blocked by excess mucus.
+Asthma is a condition in which the airways become narrow and swollen.
+They can also be blocked by excess mucus.
 This reduces the amount of air that can go in and out of the lungs.
 It makes breathing difficult and some physical activities very challenging.

 People with asthma also have lungs that are very sensitive to certain triggers, such as pollen, dust and smoke.